Knanaya: Folk traditions

 Both the Knanaya and Cochin Jews maintain folk traditions based on figures and stories of the Old Testament.
 Both groups particularly revere Joseph; the Knanaya perform a circle dance called "Poorva Yousepintae Vattakali" ("Round Dance of Old Joseph"), while the Cochin Jews also maintain songs glorifying Joseph.
-The Knanaya and Cochin Jews give local flavor to their Old Testament-based songs, stories and traditions.
+Both community's give local flavor to their Old Testament-based songs, stories and traditions.
 A Knanaya folk song about Tobias describes his wedding as including Kerala paraphernalia, while a Cochin Jewish folk song describes Ruth dressed and groomed like a Malayali girl or Cochin Jewish bride.
 For both the Knanaya and Cochin Jews, these flourishes make Bible stories relevant to their current experience.

 Passover traditions

 The tradition of Passover or Pesaha is practiced every Holy Thursday in the homes of the Knanaya.
 On the night of Holy Thursday, the Pesaha Appam or Pesaha bread is made with unleavened flour along with a sweet drink made of milk and jaggery known as Pesaha Pal (in some families banana is also a part of this custom).
 The first batch of Pesaha appam is decorated and blessed with palm leaves from Palm Sunday set in the shape of a cross, the Pesaha milk also shares this adornment.
 The first batch is said to be the most sacred and is only given to members of the family.
 In ritualistic practice, the family gathers in the home and the father or grandfather of the household blesses and prays over the bread and milk, often also reading a bible passage.
 He then cuts, portions and distributes the bread, banana, and milk to his family members, giving it to males of the household first.
 Traditionally after the celebration is over any waste product that was used in the ritual was burned away according to the rules of Leviticus and the sacred nature of the practice.
 It should also be noted that all utensils and vessels used in the process are either brand new or washed in a ceremonial manner.
 Pesaha is also regularly practiced in the homes of the larger St. Thomas Christian community but the scope of usage can vary based on the specific denomination and region.
 Distinctions also occur based on the type of bread and products used and specific rituals that take place.
 Additionally, if a family is in mourning following a death, Pesaha bread is not made at their home, but brought to them by their Syrian Christian neighbors.